applied-systems-biology/jipipe-website/content/_index.md

     <div>
       <h3>Plot builder</h3>
       Need to quickly plot a table?
-      ACAQ5 comes with a powerful plot builder that supports a multitude of different plot types, such as XY plots, bar charts, histograms, and box plots.
+      JIPipe comes with a powerful plot builder that supports a multitude of different plot types, such as XY plots, bar charts, histograms, and box plots.
     </div>
   </div>
 </div>

-# Extending ACAQ5
+# Extending JIPipe

-ACAQ5 can be extended by programmers and *non-programmers* via its *Java* API and its *JSON* extension API. *JSON extensions* can be easily created via a graphical user interface and allows you to publish your pipelines as algorithm node.
+JIPipe can be extended by programmers and *non-programmers* via its *Java* API and its *JSON* extension API. *JSON extensions* can be easily created via a graphical user interface and allows you to publish your pipelines as algorithm node.
 You can also create a hierarchy of custom data annotation types using the built-in editor.